Top-tier operator domains among the 2,040 blocked by Brazil government

 The private sector has heavily criticised online gambling, claiming it is impacting the economy and causing members of society to spend beyond their means.
 In response, and in an effort to show how well protected players will be once the market is legal, a crack down on illegal gambling in Brazil was initiated.

-The blocking of these sites follows the publication of a seperate list of companies that have been approved to operate in Brazil.
+The blocking of these sites follows the publication of a separate list of companies that have been approved to operate in Brazil.
 This approved list is based on companies that did submit licence applications prior to the 30 September deadline.
 These companies were active in the market before the measure was announced in September.

 Big European names included in blocked list